 - Most of the major companies have them.

-- Biggest advantage is quick check in.
+- The biggest advantage is a quick check-in.

 - Hotel Apps

-- Some using apps for keys.
+- Some use apps for keys.

 - Some apps give you discounts.

 For my purposes today, I am going just to list our favorites in North America (I’ll be back soon with the rest of the world).
 We have been to many of America’s great cities, big and small.
 We have liked all of them, but the ones on this list are ones we have either been to more than once or would like to go back to someday.
 I am going to list them, not in the order of how much we like the city but in distance from home, which means we start with…